-Adv.
-Painting & teacher recommendation Term: 2 semesters
+Prerequisite: Art Foundations, Adv.
+Drawing, Credit: 1 credit Adv.
+Painting & teacher recommendation Term: 2 semesters Year: 11 th , 12 th

 Adv.
-3D Design Course #1006
+3D Design

 This course is designed to focus students' creativity on three-dimensional art including a focus on ceramics.
 The elements and principles of design and three dimensional forms will be explored, as well as, the history, techniques and artists that work in three dimensional media.
 Students will be required to supply some materials in addition to a lab fee.
 This course is offered on the CHS campus.